tmshkr/tmshkr.github.io/_posts/2018-09-21-simple-hiding-navbar.md

-To improve performance, `autoHideNavbar` is then passed as a callback function to `setTimeout` or `requestAnimationFrame` with a ternary operator, every time the user scrolls, so that it uses the approriate method when the browser supports it.
+To improve performance, `autoHideNavbar` is then passed as a callback function to `setTimeout` or `requestAnimationFrame` with a ternary operator, every time the user scrolls, so that it uses the appropriate method when the browser supports it.
 This increases performance by throttling the script with `setTimeout` or allowing the browser to handle the script with `requestAnimationFrame`. `window.onscroll` executes very rapidly (once for every tiny scroll movement the user makes).